Kieran Hodgson: Early life and education

+Hodgson was born, around 1988, in Holmfirth, West Yorkshire, where he also grew up.

-Kieran Hodgson was raised in Holmfirth, West Yorkshire and educated at Greenhead College in Huddersfield.
+He was educated at Holmfirth High School before going onto Greenhead College in Huddersfield.
 He studied History and French at Balliol College, Oxford, graduating with a first-class degree.

 Career

 Hodgson's first solo show at the Edinburgh Festival Fringe was French Exchange, which was nominated by The Times as one of the "Top five of the Free Fringe 2014".
 It retold the story of a GCSE French exchange trip in a comedy storytelling style.
 That year, he also appeared as an aspiring detective called Ridley in an episode of Jonathan Creek, entitled "The Letters of Septimus Noone".